Distinguished Faculty Program

-- Expertise in Research Administration: There must be evidence in the materials provided that the nominee is recognized by his/her peers as a subject matter expert in one or more areas within the Body of Knowledge of research administration.
+- Expertise in Research Administration: There must be evidence in the materials provided that the nominee is recognized by his/her peers as a subject matter expert in one or more areas of research administration.

-- Teaching Excellence: There must be evidence in the materials provided that the individual has developed and presented high quality education and training content that adds to the body of knowledge.
+- Teaching Excellence: There must be evidence in the materials provided that the individual has developed and presented high quality education and training content that adds to the overall breadth of knowledge in research administration.
 Engagement in education-service related activities in the field of research administration will also be considered.

 Terms and Expectations of Distinguished Faculty